guitarumoto/guitarumoto/README.md

 ## Hi there, I'm Guilherme 👋

-👩🏻‍💻  Bachelor in Computer Engineering and Full Stack developer;
+👩🏻‍💻  Bachelor in Computer Engineering;

+🦆  Software Engineer II for BeforeTI

 🪐  21-years-old from Brazil.